The Language and Linguistics Student Conference

 - rhetoric, the arts, literature, and the humanities

-Submissions should be sent as an email attachment in MS Word format to firstname.lastname@example.org by Monday, September 16, 2013.
+SUBMISSIONS should be sent as an email attachment in MS Word format to email@example.com by Monday, September 12, 2016.
 Late submissions are not guaranteed consideration for presentation.
 Please include the title of the presentation at the top of the abstract without any personal identifying information; however, please include identifying information in the body of the email message.

-- Panel submissions should be sent as a single document containing the title of the panel, a description of the panel's focus of no more than 200 words.
+- PANEL SUBMISSIONS should be sent as a single document containing the title of the panel and a description of the panel’s focus of no more than 200 words.
 If appropriate, panelists may submit a 150-word titled abstract along with the panel submission.

-Presentations may be readings or visual presentations, such as PowerPoint or handouts.
+PRESENTATIONS may be readings or visual presentations, such as PowerPoint or handouts.
 Please note: All PowerPoint presentations must be PC compatible.
 No poster presentations will be accepted.
-Authors must currently be undergraduate or graduate students enrolled in at least three credit hours at an accredited college or university or must have graduated with a degree no earlier than December 2012.
+Authors must currently be undergraduate or graduate students enrolled in at least three credit hours at an accredited college or university or must have graduated with a degree no earlier than December 2015.

-Presenters will be eligible to submit a written copy of their conference presentations for publication of the conference proceedings in the winter issue of the ScissorTale Review, the University of Central Oklahoma's Department of English online journal of student work.
-For more on ScissorTale, see http://www.libarts.uco.edu/english/newplains/scissortale.htm.
+PRESENTERS will be eligible to submit a written copy of their conference presentations for publication in the spring issue of 1890: A Journal of Undergraduate Research, the University of Central Oklahoma’s peer-reviewed, multidisciplinary research journal.
+For more on 1890, see https://www.uco.edu/la/english/1890.
 Instructions for submission and further details will be provided at the conference.

-Questions regarding abstracts or presentations may be directed to email@example.com.
-For more information regarding conference events, please visit our conference website at http://www.uco.edu/la/english/llsc/callforpapers.asp.
+QUESTIONS regarding abstracts or presentations may be directed to firstname.lastname@example.org.
+For more information regarding conference events, please visit our conference website at http://www.uco.edu/llsc.